 Your wooden floor needs to be replaced when:

 - Boards that have begun to lift and get loose.
 Although loose and lifted boards can sometimes be fixed, they can also get cracked and broken and this is when they have to be replaced.
-Fortunately, you can replace only the damaged spots and not the whole floor.
+Fortunately, you can replace only the damaged spots and not on the whole floor.

 - Boards that have started to cup, bow, sag or bend.
 Normally this happens when the bare wood suffers way too much moisture and excess water damages.

 - Noticeable gaps appearing between boards.
-Although the gap filling method shows very successful results, it usually works for gaps with certain sizes and everything bigger than this is an unsalvageable damage.
+Although the gap filling method shows very successful results, it usually works for gaps with certain sizes and everything bigger than this is unsalvageable damage.

 - Discoloration of the boards beyond the colour development and maturation.
-Although colour changes are normal with time, some serious discolouration could be a sign for way too old wood or excessive exposure on direct sunlight that makes the boards thinner and easy to broke.
+Although colour changes are normal with time, some serious discolouration could be a sign of way too old wood or excessive exposure on direct sunlight that makes the boards thinner and easy to broke.

 - Warping and swelling of the floor.
 These issues are usually caused by moisture.

 When refurbishment and repairs can save the day and your floor?

 - Problems on the surface of the floor.
 Scratches and dents, smaller gaps, uneven patches and bumps.

 - Chips and other minor surface and finish damages.